gchatelet/gcc_cpp_mangling_documentation/README.md

     - `Pi` becomes `S_`
     - `RPi` becomes `S0_`

-Note: `const int` is encoded as `int`, more generally constness of the type is not part of the signature (but constness of indirect types is).
+Note: `const int` alone is encoded as `int`, more generally constness of the type is not part of the signature (but constness of indirect types are).

 - Functions are encoded between `F`..`E` and prepended with `P` for function pointer (`R` for function reference), return type of the function is encoded.
   - eg. `void foo(void(*)(int))` is encoded `_Z3fooPFviE`